ECronin1973/Applied_Statistics_MyWork/README.md

  ### Conclusion to ANOVA test

  The ANOVA test results indicate that there is a significant difference in plant weights between at least two of the treatment groups (ctrl, trt1, and trt2).
 This suggests that the treatment applied to the plants has a measurable effect on their weights.
-The differences can be visually observed in the scatter plot.
+Confidence in the ANOVA results were observed in Levene's test.
+The differences can be visually observed also in the scatter plot.

  ## Explain Your Work